How to incorporate meaningful art experiences in your preschool classroom!

 What are Crafts?

 MaryAnn uses words such as “following directions, following steps, closed-ended, pre-planned, and product” to define the word crafts.

 MaryAnn uses words such as “spontaneous, open-ended, no focused-product, process, discovery, exploration, and experience” to define the word art.

 MaryAnn explains that young children need process over product when it comes to creative experiences.
 If you like to do both crafts and arts with your students, then keep the focus on process art at least 90% and the focus on crafting to 10% of time throughout your school year.
-In other words, there is room and even some value in crafting but the bigger value in terms of overall growth and development comes through time spent in process oriented art.
+In other words, there is room and even some value in crafting, however the bigger value in terms of overall growth and development comes through time spent in process oriented art experiences.